 Ethics at the Table (EAT) Initiative

 Throughout the Fall, Winter and Spring quarters, the Research Ethics Education Program will, on request of a PI, host a breakfast or lunch conversation in a lab meeting/journal club/brown bag lunch event or similar gathering.
 This is meant to be an informal conversation concerning any area of practice in which the PI and the lab members have interest.
 It can also be a more formal presentation depending on the topic and the context.
 These breakfast/lunch programs are limited to 10 participants, including the PI.
-In the future, we hope to expand this to include a dinner event once per quarter, with an invited speaker.
+This is modeled on the UCR iREDS project.

 We provide consultation to programs and departments on the development of RCR training plans for inclusion in grant proposals, as well as evaluation of current or planned RCR approaches and materials.